SalmanAd01/CP-Bot/README.md

 ```
 ![Screenshot (437)](https://user-images.githubusercontent.com/80933048/130427762-c971c5ce-b88e-48d1-91c1-1a9892590139.png)

-- $C+Run : This Command Is Used To Run The C++ Code It can Be Run With or Without Input
+- $c+run : This Command Is Used To Run The C++ Code It can Be Run With or Without Input
 1) Without $input
 ```bash
 $c+run Write_Code